 We also had access to a lounge area where there was a TV and lots of books for both children and adults as well as giant dominoes.
 More board games were also available on request from reception.

-As with all the hostels we could also use the self catering kitchen to prepare any food we wanted as well as additional toilets too.
+As with all the YHA hostels we could also use the self catering kitchen to prepare any food we wanted as well as additional toilets too.
 We chose to use the self catering option for breakfast and lunch but ate in the main restaurant on both evenings.
 As we had our puppy Buddy with us and the weather was so beautiful we chose to eat outside over looking the vast green spaces where the boys played whilst we enjoyed a glass of wine.
-The food in the restaurant was lovely and fresh and very reasonably priced with all adults meals being under £10 and the offer that children’s meals are free with an adults meal when staying with them made it even more affordable.
+The food in the restaurant was lovely and fresh and very reasonably priced with all adults meals being under £10 and the offer that children’s meals are free with an adults meal when staying overnight at the YHA.

-We spent the majority of the days visiting nearby attractions such as Charlecote Park but the early mornings and evenings were spent on site in the vast space surrounding the bell tents when glamping in Stratford-Upon-Avon.
+We spent the majority of the days visiting nearby attractions such as Charlecote Park but the early mornings and evenings were spent on site in the vast space surrounding the bell tents.
 This extra space was a huge plus point for us as the boys just ran, climbed trees, played football and made new friends happily the whole time.
-There was also a field attached to the grounds that we used for walking Buddy and yet more playing for the boys, the site really did have everything we needed and we could have happily stayed an extra few nights if it wasn’t for the reality of school and work starting again this week.
+There was also a field attached to the grounds that we used for walking Buddy and yet more playing for the boys.
+The Stratford-Upon-Avon YHA site really did have everything we needed and we could have happily stayed an extra few nights if it wasn’t for the reality of school and work starting again this week.

 As well as the bell tents and the main hostel their are also pods for glamping in Stratford-Upon-Avon and although we didn’t review these I was given a sneaky tour of one and they looked fab and something we will definitely be looking at in the future.

 EDIT – we have now been back and stayed in the pods and you can read our pod review here.